vochicong/a41124835ed0/README.md

 That's been extended by @odewahn to run on [Launchbot](https://launchbot.io) and [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/)

+To run the docker container locally.

+    docker-compose up

 ## Command line test

 To exercise the code in the `pynlp` library: